 Q: WHAT’S YOUR FAVORITE MOVIE OF ALL TIME?

-Q: WHAT IS THE MOST CHALLENGING PART OF RUNNING YOUR REAL ESTATE FIRM?
+Q: WHAT IS THE MOST CHALLENGING ASPECT OF YOUR JOB?

 MB WEEKLY – COMMENTARY: